scious/documentation/docs/scious-search/latest.md

 ## Getting started

-This page serves as the official manual for using TheirLabel.
-You can visit [scious-plugins.bubbleapps.io/scious-search](https://scious-plugins.bubbleapps.io/scious-search) to try it before you buy it.
-For guidance you can always refer to TheirLabel's editor which self documents exactly how to provide your end users with a white-labelling flow (assuming you're already setup as shown below).
+All first time Scious Search users get a 2 day free trial but you can visit [scious-plugins.bubbleapps.io/scious-search](https://scious-plugins.bubbleapps.io/scious-search) to try it before you buy it.
+For guidance you can always refer to the demo's editor which self documents exactly how to provide your end users with a search as you type experience (assuming you're already setup as shown below).
 If all else fails, please try for help on the forum.

-We just need a few things to start white-labelling your Bubble app:
+We just need a few things to start searching your Bubble app:

 ## install plugin